microsoft/azure-health-data-services-toolkit/README.md

 # Azure Health Data Services SDK

-The Azure Health Data Services SDK helps you extend the functionality of Azure Health Data Services by providing a consistent toolset to help you easily customize or modify the core service behavior.
-With the growth of healthcare data on the cloud, we’ve found that developers need to have custom behavior on top of our managed services.
-We’ve abstracted common patterns for integrating Azure Health Data Services so you can focus on your application to deliver more.
+The Azure Health Data Services SDK helps you extend the functionality of Azure health Data Services by providing a consistent toolset to build custom operations to modify the core service behavior.

+With the growth of health data workloads on Azure, we’ve found that developers need custom behavior on top of our services.
+This SDK abstracts common patterns so you can focus on meeting your requirements.
-## FHIR Use Cases

-Some common use cases where you might want to use this for:

-- Implementing FHIR operations not [supported by the FHIR Service](https://docs.microsoft.com/azure/healthcare-apis/fhir/fhir-features-supported#extended-operations) yet.
-  - Trial implementation guides
-  - Organization-specific operations
-  - Less widely-adopted operations
-- Implementation  guide development
-- Transforming request and/or response payloads.
-- Custom authorization logic, like consent

-### What about FHIR Proxy?

-FHIR Proxy was created in response to customer requests for customizing the Azure API for FHIR.
-With the release of Azure Health Data Services, we’ve come up with a new approach to customization.

-- This SDK lets you go beyond the proxy pattern and gives you tools for other customization patterns.
-- This SDK is designed to be used in smaller operation-specific modules.
-If you are customizing a certain behavior, you don’t need to proxy the rest of your API calls.
-- This SDK is computed agnostic and can be deployed on any .NET 6.0 server like Azure Functions, Azure App Service, Azure Kubernetes Service, etc.
-- This SDK is released and versioned via NuGet packages
-- We have incorporated some coding best practices, like object-oriented pipelines and extended testing.

-*If there is functionality in the FHIR Proxy that is not covered by the Health Data Services SDK, please submit an issue and we will look into adding a sample!*

 ## NuGet Packages